Away from the workshop. Shipping resumes June 22nd. Orders welcome.

 How it works

-It doesn’t tell you what to do.
+It does not tell you what to do.

 The Present annual wall clock in glass and steel, front view, displayed above a bookshelf in a home interior.